Pádraig Flynn

-Pádraig Flynn (born 9 May 1939) is a former Irish Fianna Fáil politician who served as European Commissioner for Social Affairs from 1993 to 1999, Minister for Industry and Commerce and Minister for Justice from 1992 to 1993, Minister for the Environment from 1987 to 1991, Minister for Trade, Commerce and Tourism from October 1982 to December 1982, Minister for the Gaeltacht from March 1982 to October 1982 and Minister of State at the Department of Transport from 1980 to 1981.
+Pádraig Flynn (born 9 May 1939) is an Irish former Fianna Fáil politician who served as European Commissioner for Social Affairs from 1993 to 1999, Minister for Industry and Commerce and Minister for Justice from 1992 to 1993, Minister for the Environment from 1987 to 1991, Minister for Trade, Commerce and Tourism from October 1982 to December 1982, Minister for the Gaeltacht from March 1982 to October 1982 and Minister of State at the Department of Transport from 1980 to 1981.
 He served as a Teachta Dála (TD) for the Mayo West constituency from 1977 to 1994.

 Early life

 Flynn was born in Castlebar, County Mayo, in 1939.
 He is the son of Patrick and Anne Flynn.
 He was educated in St. Gerald's College, Castlebar and qualified as a primary school teacher from St Patrick's College of Education in Dublin.
 His mother owned a small shop in Castlebar.
 He was married in 1963, to Dorothy and they have four children, one son and three daughters.
 One daughter, Beverley Flynn was also a Fianna Fáil politician.

 He first held political office in 1967, when he became a member of Mayo County Council.
 Ten years later, at the 1977 general election, he was elected to Dáil Éireann as a Fianna Fáil TD for the Mayo West constituency.
 On the day the 21st Dail convened in Leinster House, Frank Dunlop described Flynn's encounter with the then Taoiseach Jack Lynch:

+He was known by the nickname "Pee Flynn" or "Pee Flynnstone", as popularised by Dermot Morgan".